-The variability of Cs-137 activity concentrations delivers potentially three historical markers (Fig. 4).
-The Cs-137 profile is smooth lacking sharp peaks due to high sedimentation rates and likely sediment focusing.
-First traces of Cs-137 are recognizable at 101.2 cm and indicate atomic bomb testing in the early 1950's.
-At 89.2 cm, there is a significant increase signalling atmospheric fallout in the early 1960's in response to peak atomic bomb testing.
+The variability in Cs-137 activity concentrations delivers three potential historical markers (Fig. 4).
+The Cs-137 profile is smooth, lacking sharp peaks due to high sedimentation rates and likely sediment focusing.
+The first traces of Cs-137 are recognizable at 101.2 cm and indicate atomic bomb testing in the early 1950s.
+At 89.2 cm, there is a significant increase signalling atmospheric fallout in the early 1960s in response to peak atomic bomb testing.
 Finally, at 69.2 cm a strong increase in Cs-137 documents the 1986 Chernobyl accident (Fig. 4, Table A7).
 This interpretation is generally in line with the results of Pb-210 dating.
-The shape of the Cs-137 record also corresponds nicely to the results of Sirocko et al. (2013), who measured Cs-137 on sediments from Schalkenmehrener Maar and Ulmener Maar (both WEVF).
+The shape of the Cs-137 record also corresponds nicely to the results of Sirocko et al. (2013), who measured Cs-137 on sediments from Schalkenmehrener Maar and Ulmener Maar (both in the WEVF).
 For both of these cases, the 1986 Chernobyl peak is also much larger than the one related to atomic bomb tests in 1963.